ast-grep/ast-grep/README.md

 ast-grep(sg) is a lightning fast and user friendly tool for code searching, linting, rewriting at large scale.

 ## Introduction
 ast-grep is a AST-based tool to search code by pattern code.
-Think it as your old-friend `grep` but it matches AST node instead of text.
+Think it as your old-friend `grep` but it matches AST nodes instead of text.
-You can write pattern as if you are writing ordinary code.
+You can write patterns as if you are writing ordinary code.
 It will match all code that has the same syntactical structure.
 You can use `$` sign + upper case letters as wildcard, e.g. `$MATCH`, to match any single AST node.
 Think it as REGEX dot `.`, except it is not textual.

 Try the [online playground](https://ast-grep.github.io/ast-grep/playground.html) for a taste!